-Kinross Cottages are located on the old Kinross Station in Gibbston Valley, established in the late 1860's by pioneering Otago farmer, Thomas Kinross, who ran a thriving Trading Post, farm and gold agency on this site.
-At Kinross Cottages, we pay tribute to Thomas and his family who were respected and hardworking members of the very early Gibbston Community.
+Kinross is located on the old Kinross Station in Gibbston Valley, established in the late 1860's by pioneering Otago farmer, Thomas Kinross, who ran a thriving Trading Post, farm and gold agency on this site.
+At Kinross, we pay tribute to Thomas and his family who were respected and hardworking members of the very early Gibbston Community.

 The History of Kinross Station

 Thomas Kinross was born in the hamlet of Kinbuck, 4 miles north of Dunblane, Scotland.
 He arrived in Central Otago in 1860, on the vessel Stormcloud.
 Thomas was well known in the area, with his store and post office an important focal point for the district.
 He lived in Gibbston for 60 years and was frequently referred to as the Grand Old Man of Gibbston.

 Thomas returned to Scotland 10 years after discovering Otago in 1870 and married Helen Allan in Dunblane Cathedral.
 They returned to Gibbston and had 11 children, 9 of whom reached school age.
 The local school was 1 km from Kinross Station, and Thomas was Chairman of the school committee for 32 years.
 The historic school house is still just down the road from Kinross.